Galser/packer-nginx64/README.md

  vagrant init nginx64
  ```

-- To create and provision virtual machine with Vagrant - execute from command line :
+- To create and provision a virtual machine with Vagrant - execute from the command line :
  ```
  vagrant up
  ```
- ( *This will utilize settings from previous step - from Vagrantfile* )
+ ( *This will utilize settings from the previous step - from Vagrantfile* )

-- At this point VM already up and running , so you can use SSH client to connect to it.
-For example for Linux and MacOS - execute from command-line :
+- At this point VM already up and running, so you can use SSH client to connect to it.
+For example for Linux and macOS - execute from command-line :
  ```
  vagrant ssh
  ```
- You should see Basic Ubuntu greeting at first line , something like this :
+ You should see Basic Ubuntu greeting at first line, something like this :
  ```
  Welcome to Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-55-generic x86_64)
  ```